All Episodes

 Okay, wait.

-Owens and Daily Wire founder Ben Shapiro clashed over her Israel-Gaza commentary.
+and Daily Wire founder Ben Shapiro clashed over her Israel-Gaza commentary.

-Now, in isolation, that may sound like a pretty benign Christian slogan, but in these online circles, it has kind of some anti-Semitic undertones.
+Now in isolation that may sound like a pretty benign Christian slogan, but in these online circles it has kind of some anti Semitic undertones.

 I love that Travis is like, this is so subtle.

-I could barely tell it was anti-Semitic.
+I could hardly tell it was anti Semitic.

 I mean, God and money is such a fucking tell.

-It's not even anti-Semitic.
+It's not even anti Semitic.

 It's like, why the fuck are we representing the national interests of this fucking foreign country?

-Why are we fucking paying so much money so that they can have big bombs and like fucking universal health care?
+Why are we fucking paying so much money so that they can have big bombs and like fucking universal health care and we don't even fucking have that.

-You know, it's so easy to not be anti-Semitic, but she really wants to be anti-Semitic.
+You know, it's so easy not to be anti Semitic, but she really wants to be anti Semitic.

 That's primary, unfortunately.